wbowditch/ctf-challenges/Linux/1 - Meow.md

 ## Description
 Cats cant read.
 But a linux cat can. using cat, read the file "freshers" to get the flag

 Advice: many commands will also have different parameters you can set.
-To view the usuable variables, use the man (short for manual) pages, man <name of command> e.g. "man cat"
+To view the parameters and how to use them, use the man (short for manual) pages, man <name of command> e.g. "man cat"

+Flag Format: Fresher{...}

+## Solution

+'cat freshers'
+Fresher{CatGoesMeow}